Lincoln–Douglas debate format: Judging

 Experienced and qualified students are usually allowed to judge in the novice division.
 There are usually four or five elimination rounds in which the participators are marked by speaker points (0-30 is the speaker point range, however debaters are rarely assigned beneath a 26 and some states utilize a different points system—out of 40, for instance, in Idaho) and by a win or loss.
 Comments tend to be given by the judge to the debaters at the conclusion of the round.
 Comments are also written on the ballot, which is the document that the judge writes their decision on, as well as the speaker points awarded to each debater.
-Judges are often told before the tournament whether or not they are allowed to disclose to the participators, who won the round immediately following the decision (speaker points are never disclosed).
-However, that being said, some judges will never disclose and others will regardless of what the instructions were.
+Judges are often told before the tournament whether or not they are allowed to disclose to the participants, who won the round immediately following the decision.
+However, some judges do not disclose and others will regardless of what the instructions were.

 In some regional or national circuit tournaments with multiple divisions, less experienced judges are most commonly placed in the Novice division, while the Junior Varsity and Varsity divisions enjoy more experienced judges.
 Judges are assigned to a specific division based on their experience and some other criteria, and are only eligible to judge debaters within that division (a judge assigned to judge novices cannot judge varsity).
-This is known as a pool; each division has its own pool of judges.
+Each division has its own pool of judges.
 At most national circuit tournaments, the judges within the varsity pool are often ranked beforehand from 1 to 5 by the debaters and their coaches as part of "mutual judge preferences" (MJP).
 A 1 is the best possible ranking, a 5 is a judge with a conflict of interest regarding the debater, and a 6 is a "strike", who may never judge the debater, teams are usually allowed 4-5 "strikes" per tournament.
 During the tournament, the tabulation staff will attempt to give each round a mutual judge (i.e. a judge who is a 1 for both sides).
 Different debaters "pref" different judges depending on their past experiences and debating styles.
-The most preferred judges are usually former debaters who are now college students serving as assistant coaches, as they know the modern norms of debate well.
+The most preferred judges are usually former debaters who are now college staffers serving as assistant coaches, as they know the modern norms of debate well.

 Other regional circuits more heavily emphasize the rhetorical skills required in front of inexperienced judges, and recruit "lay" judges from the community.
 These judges are typically concerned citizens or parents of debaters from the school hosting the tournament or a participating school.
-Some circuits require all LD judges for rounds above the novice level to meet training requirements.
+Some circuits require all LD judges for rounds above the novice level to meet training opportunities.
 Another option is to use lay judges for the rounds, but offer them a brief training session or tutorial beforehand to prepare and inform them about the nature of the debate.
 Nevertheless, lay judges tend to incline more towards the side they personally prefer.